University of Maine System

-The University of Maine System (UMaine System or UMS) is a state university system in the U.S. state of Maine.
-It was created in 1968 by the Maine Legislature and consists of eight institutions, each with a distinct mission and regional character.
+The University of Maine System (UMaine System or UMS) was created in 1968 by the Maine Legislature and consists of eight institutions, each with a distinct mission and regional character.
 Combined, there are approximately 33,000 students enrolled at these institutions.
+The UMS includes every institution with a name including University of Maine, and the University of Southern Maine.
+Public colleges in Maine that are not part of the UMS are the Maine Maritime Academy and the members of the Maine Community College System.

-Members
+Member institutions

 Administration

 The system's board of trustees consists of 16 members; 15 are appointed by the governor and approved by the Maine Legislature with the Maine Commissioner of Education serving as a member ex officio.
 Members are appointed for a five-year term and may be reappointed once.
 A student member of the board is appointed for a single two-year term.